-Email the Office of Academic Advising and Assessment at email@example.com to confirm whether the Math RUA can be waived.
+Email the Office of Undergraduate Academic Advising at email@example.com to confirm whether the math RUA can be waived.

 Students may count no more than 12 semester hours of credit in mathematics courses at the 100 level toward graduation.
 The following guide may aid these students: